KevinCavailles/projet_ocaml/README.md

 **[source]** is the id of the source in your graph (a number)
 **[sink]** is the id of the sink in your graph (a number)

+remarks for improvement:

+- always work on integers rather than floats because of the round up than can lead to a huge ga between values
+- biased choice :
+        reflect on people who choose only one option out of three, will they be advantaged or on the contrary, left behind what do we want to achieve first, the maximum people or attribute the maximum first choices ?
+- small random cost to everyone in order to avoid biased choice from one roud of attribution to another